 Your SFDC Admin team or IT will need to configure for you a connected App.
 This page walks you through the steps required: https://docs.oracle.com/en/cloud/saas/marketing/eloqua-user/Help/Apps/SalesforceApp/Tasks/ConfiguringConnections.htm#connected_app

 If you’re feeling overwhelmed, that’s normal!
 Take this one step at a time, and you’ll make good things happen.

 - Start with the first steps in the 30-day action plan outlined above, including this sample project plan

 - Watch the accompanying webinar for more

 - Need additional help?
 Our Eloqua consulting and Salesforce consulting services can handle this for you – or be the helping hand you or your team needs with an Expert of Demand

-- Reach out to Stephanie or Bill on LinkedIn!
+- Reach out to Stephanie or Bill on LinkedIn to continue to conversation!